 The strategy is well designed and effective but also taxing on your system and not for everyone.
 This is why the author recommends stopping after 25 days.
 You can then relax on a less “extreme” plan for 4 weeks and then start again as required.

 About Dan Long And Shaun Hadsall

-He has been featured on Fox Television Network, ABC News, local Florida newspapers and mags and radio programs, as well as doing charity work and fund raising for the Children’s Cancer Center of Tampas.
+He has been featured on Fox Television Network, ABC News, local Florida newspapers and mags, and radio programs, as well as doing charity work and fundraising for the Children’s Cancer Center of Tampa.

 In 1998 Hadsall was a 1st Runner-up Grand Champion in Bill Phillips’s Body For LIFE contest.
 This led to him being voted America’s “Most Fit” Health & Fitness Pro by Club Solutions Magazine in 2008.
 He also owned and operated a franchise of Fitness Together.

 This is a complete program with tons of material.
 It is a fully digital plan immediately accessible on purchase which includes 10 components, 7 regular manuals plus 3 bonuses.

 The Main Components

 - The Xtreme Fat Loss Diet Manual – The main part of the program with the basic information on the diet structure for the whole 25-day cycle with food lists, telling you what to eat and when.
 The manual includes charts and tables.

 - The Xtreme Fat Loss Diet Training Manual contains highly targeted workouts designed to spur fat loss every day of the cycle.
 The exercises are designed to go hand in hand with the diet protocol for maximum results.

 - The Workout Log Sheets – Useful printable charts to keep track of each step of the plan, so you do not need to guess what’s coming next.
 These charts make it difficult to lose your way into the program even if you have a hectic lifestyle or are traveling, very useful if your job takes you to different places.